 What is a flea?

-Since fleas depend on blood to survive, if they’ve infested your home it is because they’ve been brought in via a host, likely a family member or pet.
+Since fleas depend on blood to survive, if they’ve infested your home, it’s because they were brought in via a host like a family member or pet.

 Are fleas dangerous?

 Fleas do not pose direct disease transference health risks to humans, but they do bite.
 The itching from bites, long term, can lead to potential wounds and infections.
 Some people may have allergic reactions or experience the exacerbation of existing allergies or asthma.

 All that said, we wouldn’t label fleas as inherently dangerous, but we do consider them to be troubling, irritating, and generally inconvenient.

 Sand fleas aren’t fleas at all.
 They are one of three different type of tiny crustacean that lives in sandy beaches of warm tropical areas.
 Because of their size and the fact they jump like fleas, they are commonly called sand fleas.

 Sand fleas in the U.S. are most found along the Atlantic coast.
 The less common Gulf sand hopper can be found along the western gulf coast in California.

 Are sand fleas dangerous?
 No. They are nocturnal and active when most beach visitors have gone home.
 While they can bite, they are more a nuisance than a threat.

 Can sand fleas travel home with you?
 It’s unlikely.
 They prefer their natural sandy habitat and cannot survive in urban environments.